Skip to main content

 Have the flu?
 Antibiotics aren’t for you.

-Most of us have tried and true ways we combat flu symptoms, like sipping chicken soup to fight the sore throat and wrapping up in warm blankets to ward off the chills.
+When you’re sick, you probably have tried-and-true ways to combat symptoms, like sipping chicken soup to fight a sore throat and wrapping up in a blanket to ward off the chills.

 Maybe you call your doctor, too.
-But before you ask for any medications, read about the difference between bacterial and viral infections.
-What you’ve caught will determine your treatment.
+But before you ask for any medications, learn about the difference between bacterial and viral infections.
+What you’ve caught — the flu, a cold, COVID or something else — will determine your treatment.

 Antibiotics: Too much of a good thing